jacob-ogre/nmfsscraper/README.md

 ## Usage

 The functions in `nmfsscraper` each start with one of two verbs, `get` or `download`.
-The `get` functions return either an `xml2::read_html` object or a vector of URLs for scraping.
+The `get` functions return an `xml2::read_html` object, a data.frame, or a vector of URLs for scraping.
 For example,

 ```r
 listings <- get_listings_page()